- Origin & History of White German Shepherds

 So, as you can see, White German Shepherds are highly intelligent, fun-loving, and loyal dogs.
 They are a rare color of the German Shepherd family, making them quite special.

-What are your experiences with White DSDs?
-What do you hope to learn from owning a White DSD?
+What are your experiences with White German Shepherd?
+What do you hope to learn from owning a White German Shepherd?

 We would love to hear your stories and questions!
 Thanks for reading!